buzzm/sqlitebson/README.md

 ============

 This sqlite extensionprovides accessor functions to the BSON data type for the purposes of expressive and performant querying.

-TL;DR:
+TL;DR: You will need BSON and sqlite development C language SDKs (header files and dynamic/shared libraries); then:
 ```
     sqlite> .load bsonext sqlite_bson_init
     sqlite> select bson_get(bson_column, "path.to.some.string") from table;